-Collection methods: All States and Territories where there are public psychiatric provided.

-Comments: This metadata item gives a measure of the level of service
+Collection methods: All States and Territories where there are public psychiatric hospitals also collect date of contact, and number of contacts during the financial year can be derived from this.
+(Collection status for New South Wales is unknown at time of writing.)
+Comments: This metadata item gives a measure of the level of service provided.
 In December 1998, the National Health Information Management Group decided that the new version of this metadata item (named Person-number of service contact dates, total N[NN]) would be implemented from 1 July 2000 in the Community Mental Health National Minimum Data Set (NMDS).
-Until then agencies involved in the Community mental health NMDS may report either Patient-number of psychiatric outpatient clinic/day program attendances contact dates, total N[NN] with the expectation that agencies will make their best efforts to report against the new version of this metadata item (Person-number of service contact dates, total N[NN]) from 1 July 1999.
+Until then agencies involved in the Community mental health NMDS may report either Patient-number of psychiatric outpatient clinic/day program attendances (financial year), total days N[NN] or Person-number of service contact dates, total N[NN] with the expectation that agencies will make their best efforts to report against the new version of this metadata item (Person-number of service contact dates, total N[NN]) from 1 July 1999.